ai-explorer-nadiia/ai-explorer-nadiia/README.md

 - 👀 I’m interested in traveling and exploring AI’s potential to enhance the travel industry
 - 🌱 I’m currently learning AI and Java
 - 💞️ I’m looking to collaborate on AI-powered travel apps or cultural exploration projects
-- 📫 How to reach me: knadiia07@gmail.com or NadiiaKulykkk on TG
+- 📫 How to reach me: knadiia07@gmail.com or @NadiiaKulykkk on TG
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I’m on a mission to visit 100 countries before I turn 40!